your safety in grizzly bear territory

 Make sure you are carrying EPA approved Bear Spray as your bear deterrent, don’t depend on personal defense products to stop a charging bear.

 Make sure the canister is immediately available, not in your pack.
+Attach to the hip belt or shoulder strap of your pack for easier access.

-Consider the use of bear spray when affected by wind, rain, cold temperatures and age.
+Consider the use of bear spray when affected by wind, rain, cold temperatures, and age.

-Follow the manufacturer’s instructions, know how to use the spray, and be aware of its limitations, including the expiration date
+Follow the manufacturer’s instructions, know how to use the spray, and be aware of its limitations, including the expiration date.

 If you use the spray to stop a bear, leave the area immediately.